Aarshhh/Okra_Detection_and_Classification/README.md

 # Okra_Ripeness_Classification
+- Utilizing YOLOv5 Pytorch model for the detection of Okra.
-Building a custom CNN architecture for multi-label okra image classification to determine the maturity of the okra plant.
+- Building a OkraNet architecture for multi-label okra classification to determine the maturity of the okra fruit on its detection.